 This works best for small pets.
 If you have a pet sling where you can carry your pet with you, having them stay as close to you as possible will help keep them relaxed and feeling secure–especially if your pet has separation anxiety.

-If you will be on vacation, then going out for walks or playing with them more often will help keep them happy and relaxed.
+If you are on vacation, going out for walks or playing with them more often will help keep them happy and relaxed.
 It will also make them tired and want to rest.
 This also works if you’re the one hosting the party.

 If you are holding a party at your own place, check if you can leave your pet for a few hours with someone they like.
-If this is not an option, you may want to consider boarding so that he/she will at least be with professionals.
+If this is not an option, consider boarding so that they will at least be with professionals.

 Set up a pet-friendly room

-If your pet doesn’t have separation anxiety and can manage to be alone in a room for a few hours, then this is a good option so your baby is kept away from all the noise and activities.
-This also works well if you haven’t had the chance to train your pet and expect him/her to be extra friendly with guests or beg for food.
+Suppose your pet doesn’t have separation anxiety and can manage to be alone in a room for a few hours.
+In that case, this is a good option to keep your baby away from all the noise and activities.
+This also works well if you haven’t had the chance to train your pet and expect them to be extra friendly with guests or beg for food.
 Remember, not everyone is a dog/cat lover.
-Having a room set-up for pets, with cozy beds and treats, will ensure the pets are safe and calm; while also allowing any guests who aren’t really into pets or animals to have a good time.
+Having a room set up for pets, with cozy beds and treats, will ensure the pets are safe and calm, allowing any guests who aren’t really into pets or animals to have a good time.

-Whether or not your guests will be allowed to bring pets or not, it will be good to let them know of certain house rules–i.e., no feeding pets party food, pets will have to stay leashed or in kennels.
+Whether or not your guests will be allowed to bring pets or not, it will be good to let them know of specific house rules–i.e., no feeding pets party food.
+Pets will have to stay leashed or in kennels.
 Of course, if you have expected guests who are allergic to pets, then it might be best to let people know that pets are not allowed.
-In the same way, it would be good to let your guests know that you have a pet… just in case they might be allergic.
+In the same way, it would be good to let your guests know that you have a pet.
+Just in case they might be allergic.

 There’s always a big chance that you have guests who love pets.
-Ask for their help with keeping an eye on your pet (and others’), putting emphasis on making sure the pets are not given party food and that they stay away from guests’ purses or decorations.
+Ask for their help with keeping an eye on your pet (and others), emphasizing making sure the pets are not given party food and that they stay away from guests’ purses or decorations.

-If you just adopted your pet, or are not sure of how your baby will react to guests and possibly their pets as well, then it may be a good idea to keep products that have pets appeasing pheromones, or supplements that have calming effects, available.
+If you just adopted your pet, or are not sure how your baby will react to guests and possibly their pets, then keep products that have pets appeasing pheromones or supplements that have calming effects available.
 Appeasing pheromones provide a sense of calm and safety because they mimic the odor that mothers have a few days after giving birth.
 It works the same way as when our infants sleep better when we place beside them a shirt just worn by their mother.
 Having an appeasing pheromone spray might come in handy not just for your pet but for your pet guests as well.

-Whether you are traveling with your pet or hosting a party for the holidays, aim to keep your routine regardless of how busy things get.
+Whether traveling with your pet or hosting a holiday party, aim to keep your routine regardless of how busy things get.
 Feed them and give them medicines at the same time.
 Have your walks and playtime too.
-If you know that you won’t be able available for these, then you might want to look into getting a professional pet sitter or dog walker ahead of time.
+Suppose you know that you won’t be able to be available for these.
+In that case, you might want to get a professional pet sitter or dog walker ahead of time.

-Things can be quite busy during the holidays.
+Things can be pretty busy during a holiday with pets.
 Of course, we all want to have a great time–including our pets.
 The best way to achieve this is to keep our beloved pets safe and calm during the holidays and to anticipate any issues that may arise so we can be prepared for them or try to prevent them from happening in the first place.